AlgoMaster Logo

 A typical high-level design includes:

-• Entry points (web/mobile clients, API gateway)
+• Entry points: web/mobile clients, API gateway

-• Application servers that handle business logic
+• Application layer: services handling business logic

 The goal isn't to include every possible component.
 It's to include the right components for your specific requirements and be able to explain why each one is there.